TorchLight Contractor of the Month: Alison Pruitt

-Congratulations to Alison for her selection as our April Contractor of the Month!
-Read on to learn more about Alison – her hobbies, how she works during the pandemic and what she likes most about being part of the TorchLight team!
+Congratulations to Alison for her selection as TorchLight Contractor of the Month!
+Read on to learn more about Alison – her hobbies, how she got into freelancing and what she likes most about being part of the TorchLight team!

 Where did you grow up and where did you go to college?
 What did you study?